jameslamb/conference-notes/ODSC/odsc-east-2019.md

 - data scientists frequently either don't think about all of these productionalization concerns or they only think about them in the narrow space of a single application
 - TransmogrifAI
     + an open-source autoML library for structured data
-    + the main goal was code re-use
+    + the main goal was code reuse
 - AutoML isn't going to replace data scientists!
 It just makes them more productive and let's them try more ideas
     + think of AutoML as a "tournament of models"
 - you HAVE to design in metrics early